ghrgriner/anki-stats/README.md

 various use cases where additional analyses would be of interest (see the [Motivation](#Motivation) section below).
-The Anki authors acknowledge in the user manual there may be users interested in their own statistics (which they call ['Manual Analysis'](https://docs.ankiweb.net/stats.html#manual-analysis). but support this only with detailed (and a bit out-of-date) documentation on the table logging reviews and unimplemented suggestions on how the data can be extracted.
+The Anki authors acknowledge in the user manual there may be users interested in their own statistics (which they call ['manual analysis'](https://docs.ankiweb.net/stats.html#manual-analysis)) but support this only with detailed (and a bit out-of-date) documentation on the table logging reviews as well as unimplemented suggestions on how the data can be extracted.

 Anki has an add-on interface where users can write Python modules that interact with the software, but generation of the statistics window